 Your diet is a pivotal way of supporting and strengthening your skin and, while there are no quick-fixes for eczema, what you eat could have a positive impact.
-That’s why, today, I’m going to take a look at a few foods that could potentially help to enhance eczema-prone skin, including tips on recipes and how you can incorporate them more into your day-to-day routine.
+That’s why, today, I’m going to take a look at a few foods that could potentially help to ease eczema-prone skin, including tips on recipes and how you can incorporate them more into your day-to-day routine.

 When it comes to eczema, what you eat can have a massive impact on the severity of your symptoms, and can be vital for avoiding flare-ups.
 Some foods which can support eczema-prone skin include: